waste-of-kindergarten/xpython37-v0.1/python/Doc/library/asyncio-eventloop.rst

    .. attribute:: sockets

-      List of :class:`socket.socket` objects the server is listening on.
+      List of :class:`socket.socket` objects the server is listening on, or ``None`` if the server is closed.

       .. versionchanged:: 3.7
          Prior to Python 3.7 ``Server.sockets`` used to return an